 Using Positive Meniscus Lenses

 Positive meniscus lenses are designed to minimize spherical aberration.
 They have one convex and one concave surface.
 When used in combination with another lens, a positive meniscus lens will shorten the focal length and increase the NA of the system.
-Figure 1c shows a meniscus lens being used to shorten the focal length of a 100 mm focal length plano-convex lens.
-In addition, the transverse and lateral aberrations are greatly reduced.
-The convex surface of both lenses should be facing away from the image.
+Doing so greatly reduces the transverse and lateral aberrations.
+In such a configuration, the convex surface of both lenses should be facing away from the image.
+As an example, Figure 1c shows an N-BK7 meniscus lens being used to shorten the focal length of a 100 mm focal length plano-convex lens at 588 nm.
+For a ZnSe plano-convex / meniscus pair with f = 100 mm, a 60 µm focused spot is typically achievable.

 Figure 1.
 These figures illustrate the performance gains that can be achieved by using multi-element imaging systems.
-The combination of a meniscus lens and a plano-convex lens yields a 21 µm focused spot versus a 240 µm spot from the single plano-convex lens.
+The combination of a N-BK7 meniscus lens and a N-BK7 plano-convex lens yields a 21 µm focused spot versus a 240 µm spot at 588 nm from the single N-BK7 plano-convex lens.
+For a ZnSe plano-convex / meniscus pair with f = 100 mm, a 60 µm focused spot is typically achievable.

 Damage Threshold Data for Thorlabs' F-Coated ZnSe Lenses